 Hair naturally carries a positive electrical charge associated with its degree of “dryness.”
 The negative ions created by the styling tool counteract the effect of the positive ions.
 Think of the positive ions as “bad guys” who try to make your hair look ragged and fried.
 The negative ions supplied by your iron are “good guys” whose mission is to rescue your hair from the bad guys – or at least temper their ill effects somewhat.

 But buyer beware: whereas some plates are pure ceramic, others are simply “coated” with ceramic.
-The latter are cheaper, but they’re also weaker and less durable since the ceramic coating will eventually wear off.
+The latter is cheaper, but also weaker and less durable since the ceramic coating will eventually wear off.

 Tourmaline is an organic, crystalline gemstone that has been ground up and layered onto the surface of the heating element.
 The gemstone layer holds heat evenly and consistently, which in turn helps you create a better style.